 RC E-calc Pro - only $1.99

 As from v2.0 all the calculations are made "on-the-fly" so no buttons need to be tapped, just input your values and the calculations will be made when enough data is available.

-The images should explain how it all works but feel free to ask any questions.
+The images should be self explanatory as to how it all works but feel free to ask any questions.